-Vegetable purees are a great way to introduce vegetables in baby's diet.
+Vegetable purees are a great way to introduce vegetables to a baby's diet.
 Also, it is effortless to make at home rather than buying expensive store-bought vegetable purees.
-Here are some easy and vegetable purees recipes for babies.
+Here are some easy vegetable purees recipes for babies.
 Check out our collection of homemade baby food recipes for 6-12 months here.

-Bookmark this page for future reference as I will be updating this post regularly.
-Click on each thumbnail image given under each vegetable puree heading for the full recipe Choose recipes according to your baby's age which is mentioned in the brackets along with recipe heading.
+Please bookmark this page for future reference, as I will update this post regularly.
+Click on each thumbnail image under each vegetable puree heading for the recipe.
+Choose recipes according to your baby's age mentioned in the brackets and the recipe heading.

 Points to note while preparing vegetable purees for your baby:

-- Steaming vegetables are the best-recommended cooking method to retain most of the nutrients rather than boiling the vegetables.
+- Steaming vegetables is the best-recommended cooking method to retain most nutrients rather than boiling the vegetables.

 - Always serve the vegetable purees fresh and warm, though some purees can be frozen.
-Better to consume the purees within 2 hours from the preparation.
+Better to consume the purees within 2 hours of the preparation.

-- Make sure to introduce each vegetable separately before you try combination vegetable purees to your baby.
+- Make sure to introduce each vegetable separately before you try combination vegetable purees with your baby.

 - You can mash the vegetables after cooking with a fork or masher instead of using a blender/mixer.

-- Make sure to not to boil/cook the formula milk if a recipe calls for formula milk.
-Prepare the puree with water and once the puree is warm, add prepared formula milk.
+- Ensure not to boil/cook the formula milk if a recipe calls for formula milk.
+Prepare the puree with water, and once the puree is warm, add prepared formula milk.

 Natural and Nutritious Vegetable Purees for Babies: